emanueldumitru/emanueldumitru/README.md

 ### Welcome to my GitHub 👋

 Hi!
 My name is Emanuel and I am a hard-working Software Engineer with 6+ years of experience developing software, 2 years of experience as a scrum master using SAFe environment and junior trainer.
-I've worked mostly with Python and Java on microservices and ETL pipelines managing what we call Big Data in the Cloud.
+I've worked mostly with Python and Java on microservices and ETL pipelines managing Big Data processes in the Cloud.

-I've held several trainings on Python, Java and Spring and I taught some courses in college as a teaching assistant.
-Found a passion in teaching and sharing what I know with others.

 At the moment, what I like the most as technology is working with Google Cloud Platform, AI, K8s and Python 🐍